secdoc/AI-Agent-Skills/README.md

 **Vendor-neutral throughout.** Categories, representative players, and selection criteria — never a single vendor as the answer.

-**Sibling skills partition, they don't overlap.** Related skills draw their trigger boundary explicitly — `network-engineering` owns protocol mechanics, `networking-architecture` owns strategy and market; `ai-ml-engineering` owns ML attack mechanics, `cybersecurity-architecture` owns the ATLAS mapping and review method; `code-security-analysis` owns the hands-on vulnerability finding in a specific file or repo, `application-architecture` owns code quality and design, and `cybersecurity-architecture` owns the AppSec program and framework layer above both — and a question spanning boundaries composes the skills rather than getting a half-answer from either.
+**Sibling skills partition, they don't overlap.** Related skills draw their trigger boundary explicitly — `network-engineering` owns protocol mechanics, `networking-architecture` owns strategy and market; `ai-ml-engineering` owns ML attack mechanics, `cybersecurity-architecture` owns the ATLAS mapping and review method; `code-security-analysis` owns the hands-on vulnerability finding in a specific file or repo, `application-architecture` owns code quality and design, and `cybersecurity-architecture` owns the AppSec program and framework layer above both; `risk-threat-modeling` owns assessment execution against design artifacts while `cybersecurity-architecture` keeps the framework knowledge it executes against and `code-security-analysis` keeps the code-level finding — and a question spanning boundaries composes the skills rather than getting a half-answer from either.
 The cybersecurity-architecture domain files carry these boundary sentences internally too: its network-perimeter file owns security policy and zone architecture while device engineering stays with `network-engineering` and SASE strategy with `networking-architecture`, and its appsec file owns gate placement while coding practice stays with `application-architecture` and per-artifact review stays with `code-security-analysis`.

 **Reference files load on demand.** The core `SKILL.md` stays lean; deep material sits in `references/` and loads only when the task calls for it.
 That's what the format is for.